btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 After a long wait, we're finally out of our coding cave, ready to introduce a new major BTCPay Server version - 1.5.0!

-This release brings in a brand-new dashboard for easier analytics and better data visualization, payout processors and schedule for later for better payout management payments, batching your payments and refunds, several UX/UI improvements, greenfield API additions and a few non-critical bug fixes.
+This release brings in a brand-new dashboard for easier analytics and better data visualization, payout processors and schedule for later for better payout management payments, batching your payments and refunds, several UX/UI improvements, Greenfield API additions and a few non-critical bug fixes.

 ## New dashboard 📊